adhamglzo/Automated-Court-Booking-System/README.md

-# 🏸 Automated Court Booking & Cancellation System
+# 🏸 Automated Court Booking & Cancellation System for Condominium

-This project is a robust, serverless solution developed using Google Apps Script to automate the entire court booking workflow for a residential area, ensuring fairness and enforcing cancellation policies.
+This Serverless Court Scheduling System is a robust, production-ready solution actively used by the Kemuncak Condominium Section 9 Shah Alam Management and Residents, proving its reliability in a real-world environment.
+Built on Google Apps Script, it entirely automates the booking lifecycle, eliminating administrative overhead and conflicts.
+The system's core strength is its rigorous enforcement of community rules, specifically the same-day cancellation lockout policy and the use of an atomic, single-use cancellation link mechanism, ensuring all bookings and cancellations adhere strictly to defined procedures.

 ---